Marc Levoy: Teaching career

-Google
+Google and Adobe

 Levoy took a leave of absence from Stanford in 2011 to work at GoogleX as part of Project Glass.
 In 2014, he retired from Stanford to become full-time at Google, where until 2020 he led a team in Google Research that worked broadly on cameras and photography.

 One of his projects was HDR+ mode for Google Pixel smartphones.
 In 2016, the French agency DxO gave the Pixel the highest rating ever given to a smartphone camera, and again in 2017 for the Pixel 2.
 His team also developed Portrait Mode, a single-camera background defocus technology launched in October 2017 on Pixel 2, and Night Sight, a technology for taking handheld pictures without flash in very low light launched in November 2018 on all generations of Pixel phones.

-Finally, his team worked on underlying technologies for Project Jump, a light field camera that captures stereo panoramic videos for VR headsets.
+His team worked on underlying technologies for Project Jump, a 360 degree camera that captures stereo panoramic videos for VR headsets.

 Although Levoy no longer teaches at Stanford, a course he taught on digital photography that was rerecorded at Google in 2016 is available online for free.

+Levoy left Google in March 2020 and joined Adobe Inc. as vice president and fellow in July.
+In 2024 his Adobe team launched technologies for automatically adjusting tone and color in HDR photographs and for removing reflections from windows.
+In 2025 his team launched an experimental computational photography camera app called Project indigo.